portsoc/hangman-in-branches/README.md

 ```

 In addition to this, we are also going to add margins and paddings to our elements.
-Pay attention to our units and notice that we are avoiding absolute measurements in favour of relative ones such as `em` or `vw`.
+Pay attention to our units and notice that we are avoiding absolute measurements in favour of relative ones such as percentages, `em` or `vw`.
 For more information check out this page on [CSS units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units).

 ### Colour palette and font